-Since the participants were introduced by speaking order number, during the judges' deliberation is the perfect time to introduce them by their names and the parishes they are from and take a few group photos.

-Try to take some of the junior and senior division separately as well as the entire group of participants.
+Since the participants were introduced by speaking order number, during the judges' deliberation is the perfect time to introduce them by their names and the parishes they are from and take a few photos (try to take some of the junior and senior divisions separately as well as the entire group of participants).
 Sharing the photos on the church's website, Facebook and other social media platforms is a great way to publicize the Oratorical Festival.